-The relevant Strategic Environmental Assessment is contained in the Borough Council's draft Sustainability Appraisal Report (December 2013).
-Natural England has stated they are satisfied that the Plan Vision, objectives, and policies generally seek to protect and enhance environmental issues within their remit, such as biodiversity, including designated sites, green infrastructure, local landscape and access.
+An updated Strategic Environmental Assessment for the emerging Local Plan Review was submitted with the Plan in March 2022 and will be updated for the next stage of the Local Plan process (consultation on Main Modifications, mid/ late 2023)3.
+Natural England has stated they are satisfied that the 2015 Neighbourhood Plan Vision, objectives, and policies generally seek to protect and enhance environmental issues within their remit, such as biodiversity, including designated sites, green infrastructure, local landscape and access.